 FURTHER INFORMATION: The University of Missouri is an Equal Opportunity, Affirmative Action Employer.
 Applications from minority and women candidates are strongly encouraged for this position.
 To request ADA accommodations, please contact the University's ADA Coordinator at (573) 884-7278 (V/TTY).

 APPLICATION PROCEDURE: Application materials including a letter of interest, curriculum vitae, evidence of research and teaching competence, and a sample of publications should be submitted online at http://hrs.missouri.edu/find-a-job/academic .
 Three reference letters should be separately mailed to: Elaine Mauldin, Chair, Recruiting Committee, School of Accountancy, University of Missouri, 303 Cornell Hall, Columbia MO 65211, or emailed to email@example.com .
 Screening will begin immediately and continue until the position is filled.

-MINIMUM QUALIFICATIONS: PhD and Full Professor.
+MINIMUM QUALIFICATIONS: PhD and Associate or Full Professor.

 This position is eligible for University benefits.
 The University offers a comprehensive benefits package, including medical, dental and vision plans, retirement, and educational fee discounts.
 For additional information on University benefits, please visit the Faculty & Staff Benefits website at http://www.umsystem.edu/totalrewards/benefits